SNP conference should be postponed for leadership race, says Flynn

 The SNP’s national executive committee will meet online at 6.30pm on Thursday to discuss the timing for a leadership contest, following Ms Sturgeon’s shock announcement on Wednesday of her resignation as First Minister and head of the party.

+She remained tight-lipped on arrival at her home on the outskirts of Glasgow on Thursday afternoon.

+Cutting a casual figure in a hoody, jeans and trainers, she smiled and waved at assembled media from her doorstep.

-SNP president Michael Russell has said he expects that process to be “shortened” and for there to be a “contested election”.
+SNP president Michael Russell has said he expects the leadership contest to be “shortened” and for there to be a “contested election”.

-He told the BBC on Thursday there may be a need to delay the event until a new leader has been selected, suggesting it was “unlikely” the race would be over by then.
+He told the BBC on Thursday there may be a need to delay the independence summit until a new leader has been selected, suggesting it was “unlikely” the race would be over by then.

 “Therefore there is a question to be asked about whether that should be postponed while a leader comes into place,” he said.